-- 4.1 The Commander of the Logistics Division is normally a Major that is responsible for the supervision of the Logistics Operation's Officer, Commander of Communications and the Director of the Security and Emergency Management Unit. - 4.2 The Operations Officer is normally a Captain responsible for the supervision of Central Records Unit, Fleet, Information and Technology Unit, Property & Evidence Unit, Quartermaster Unit and Facilities Management. - 4.2.1 Central Records Unit The Director of Central Records ensures that MDTA Police records are stored, maintained, and disseminated in accordance with the law and MDTA Police policies.
-Reviews non-biased policing data, prepares reports and conducts training to ensure law enforcement actions are carried out according to policy. - 4.2.2 Fleet Coordinator The Fleet Coordinator is responsible for assigning and coordinating maintenance for all MDTA Police vehicles.
-The Fleet Coordinator is the liaison with the MDTA Fleet Coordinator. - 4.2.3 Information Technology Law Enforcement Unit The Information Technology Law Enforcement Unit works in cooperation with the MDTA Division of Information Technology to maintain programs involving computers and other police technology.
+- 4.1 The Commander of the Logistics Division is normally a Major that is responsible for the supervision of the Commander of Technical Services, Commander of Management Services, and the Director of Communications. - 4.2 The Commander of Technical Services Command is normally a Captain responsible for the supervision of

+Central Records Unit, Information and Technology Unit, Warrant Control Section and Electronics Section.

+- 4.2.1 Central Records Unit The Director of Central Records ensures that MDTA Police records are stored, maintained, and disseminated in accordance with the law and MDTA Police policies.
+Reviews non-biased policing data, prepares reports and conducts training to ensure law enforcement actions are carried out according to policy. - 4.2.1.1 The Central Records Unit is the main repository for all documented police actions and personnel files; managing the filing, storage, and dissemination of records and or statistical data in accordance with the law and Maryland Transportation Authority Police policies. - 4.2.2 Information Technology Law Enforcement Unit The Information Technology Law Enforcement Unit works in cooperation with the MDTA Division of Information Technology to maintain programs involving computers and other police technology.

-- 4.2.4 Property & Evidence Unit - The Property & Evidence Unit has overall responsibility for the MDTA Police's property system.
-It coordinates property and evidence storage, release, and destruction; evidence examination; narcotic, firearm, currency, and biohazard handling; and all property and evidence room security, audits, and inspections while ensuring compliance with established property and evidence best practices and CALEA standards. - 4.2.5 Quartermaster Unit The Quartermaster Unit is responsible for supplying MDTA Police personnel with their mandatory clothing, equipment, and supplies.
-The unit is responsible for inventory control, accounts payable, and purchasing. - 4.2.6 Facilities Management - Facilities Management is responsible for maintaining the Headquarters building and grounds. - 4.3 The Commander of Communications is normally a Captain responsible for the supervision of the Communications Unit. - 4.3.1 Communications Unit The Commander of the Communications Unit oversees the sworn and non-sworn personnel that operate police communications systems. - 4.4 Security and Emergency Management Unit The Security and Emergency Management Unit is responsible for maintaining and monitoring MDTA facility security at MDTA buildings throughout the state, to include access control systems, intrusion detection devices and Closed-Captioned Television Cameras (CCTV).
+- 4.2.3 Warrant Control Section provides oversight and management of the MDTA Police caseload of warrants.
+They ensure laws are complied with from warrants entry, through validation and maintenance, to its removal from our possession.
+It is staffed by civilians. - 4.2.4 Electronics Section is responsible to be the liaison for agency cell phones, Maryland First, and mobile/portable radios. - 4.3 The Commander of Management Services Command is normally a Captain responsible for the supervision of the Security and Emergency Management Unit, Quartermaster Unit, Property & Evidence Unit, Fleet Coordinator, and Facilities Management. - 4.3.1 Security and Emergency Management Unit The Security and Emergency Management Unit is responsible for maintaining and monitoring MDTA facility security at MDTA buildings throughout the state, to include access control systems, intrusion detection devices and Closed-Captioned Television Cameras (CCTV).
 The Unit is also responsible for conducting Fire Safety Drills at all MDTA Buildings and assisting all MDTA Police detachments with preparing and conducting tabletop exercises throughout the year.
-The Unit also updates the Continuity of Operations Plan (COOP), provides New Employee Orientation, provides Homeland Security "See Something, Say Something," provides Active Shooter video training, and processes ID/Access Badges for all new employees.
+The Unit also updates the Continuity of Operations Plan (COOP), provides New Employee Orientation, provides Homeland Security "See Something, Say Something," provides Active